-My inspiration for this project was this set of milk glass bottles my friend found for me curbside (aka #trashure), plus a few I acquired at the flea market.
+Not only is my inspiration for this project was this set of milk glass bottles my friend found for me curbside (aka #trashure), but also a few I acquired at the flea market.

-To find your dimensions, place your bottles apart from each other as you would want them to sit in the caddy.
+Next, to find your dimensions, place your bottles apart from each other as you would want them to sit in the caddy.
 For instance, I was using ¾” thick wood, so I left approximately a ¾” space in between them for the middle board.
-Then measure from the outside widest bottle point on the bottle to the opposing outside bottle to get the length.
+Then, measure from the outside widest bottle point on the bottle to the opposing outside bottle to get the length.
 Mine was 10″ and yours will depend on what bottle you’re using.
-This doesn’t have to be accurate since having a little wiggle room is okay.
+Likewise, this doesn’t have to be accurate since having a little wiggle room is okay.

 …and HERE at Christmastime.

-First, cut 3 length pieces remembering to measure twice, cut once. (ask me how I know 😉 ) My favorite tool on long pieces like this is my little 5″ circular saw.
+First, cut 3 length pieces remembering to measure twice, cut once. (ask me how I know. tsk.)
+My favorite tool on long pieces like this is my 5″ circular saw.
 However, my miter, or jigsaw, or even a hand saw would work too.
-Yes, I’m back to working out in 20 degree weather.
+Yes, I’m back to working out in 20-degree weather.
 Send me some sun, will ya!

 Next, measure from inside edge to inside edge of the center of the long sides.
 This will be your wooden caddy divider.
-Cut and nail in place.
+Last, cut and nail in place.

-Use your drill, and drill bit slightly smaller than the wire, to make a hole on either side.
-Lay your wooden caddy on its side and drill at a slight angle pointing upward.
+Next, use your drill, and drill bit slightly smaller than the wire, to make a hole on either side.
+Then, lay your wooden caddy on its side and drill at a slight angle pointing upward.
 That way, your wire can help support the weight of the caddy and not pop out.

-Tap the wire with a hammer to make sure it is secure.
-You could always use Gorilla Glue or E600 adhesive to make sure it stays put too.
+Finally, tap the wire with a hammer to make sure it is secure.
+Also, you could always use Gorilla Glue or E600 adhesive to make sure it stays put too.

 And you’re done!
-The smaller caddy was made with pallet wood, so really your options are limitless.
+Also, the smaller caddy was made with pallet wood, so really your options are limitless.
 It’s fun to create, isn’t it?

 You can use this wooden caddy for hostess gifts, holiday gifts, and any ol’ reason gifts.
-The fun is in the creating and sharing.
+Likewise, the fun is in the creating and sharing.